-crucial for promoting the attractiveness of the industry overall.
+Career development opportunities are also crucial for promoting the attractiveness of the industry overall.
 Development opportunities and goals are discussed and planned during the biannual appraisal process.

-Club hosted 3 students in Internship programs in 2024.
+In 2024, 19 employees received promotions.
+The Club hosted 3 students in Internship programs in 2024.
 During 2024, there were 4 employees on temporary contracts.